Looking for an easy Christmas craft to make with kids? These DIY candy cane christmas craft are perfect for little hands or easy Christmas decor.

 Trim the second pipe cleaner to about half an inch past the last bead.
 Wrap the excess around the pipe cleaner between the last and the second to last bead tightly.

-Curl the pipe cleaning to look like a candy cane.
+Curl the pipe cleaning (affiliate link) to look like a candy cane.

 Christmas DIY Gifts